 I believe that Lo de Marcos will offer the most upside for real estate investments on the coast near Puerto Vallarta.

 Relatively large ugly town targeting lower- and middle-income Mexicans.
-This would be a bet on the Mexican middle class, and the highway will make it even more accessible to Guadalajara.
+This would be a bet on the Mexican middle class, and the highway has made it even more accessible to Guadalajara.
 The beach is nice, but all the buildings in town look like they got their last remodeling done in the mid 90s.
 You find a few North American retirees on a budget living here.

 Overall it would probably be a decent investment over the long term due to the highway and Guadalajara which keeps growing.
 But it’s certainly not a place you’d want to spend time in for now.